Wroclaw pronunciation – how to pronounce Wroclaw?

 W – we pronounce it softly, like v in the English word “vowel”, not like w in the word “wind”

-Can you drink tap water in Warsaw?
+Can you drink tap water in Krakow?

 Read also